 The paper will be published in BCREC journal after the peer-reviewed process and decided as “Accepted” by Editors.
 The final paper layout will be reproduced by Editorial Office of BCREC journal.
 The final paper layout in PDF type, known as “Uncorrected Proof” should be corrected by Author.
 The final corrected proof will be published first in “Article In Press” or "In Progress" pre-issue.

 According to Engelmore and Morgan , manuscript content should, in general, be organized in the following order: Title; Authors Name; Authors Affiliation; Abstract; Keywords; Introduction; Materials and Methods; Results and Discussion; Conclusions; Acknowledgments; and References.
 Manuscript document submitted to this journal (in one MS Word or PDF file) should be arranged as follow:

-Please include Covering Letter in a separated document file containing your summary of scientific finding and uploaded in Supplementary Files.
+Please include Covering Letter in a separate document file containing your summary of scientific findings and uploaded in Supplementary Files.